 In homogeneous environments, we evaluate MCP, Hadoop-LATE, and Hadoop-None in a small scale cluster with each host running two VMs.
 In this environment, the performance of the VMs is almost the same and there are not straggler nodes.
-We run sort jobs on a data set of 10 GB with each input file about 2 GB.
-We submit three sort jobs one by one every 150 s with 90, 70, and 50 reduce tasks, respectively.
-Fig. 12 shows the execution time of the jobs and the throughput of the cluster.
-In this test case, MCP finishes jobs 6 percent faster than Hadoop-LATE and 2 percent faster than Hadoop-None on average.
-Log analysis shows that Hadoop-LATE behaves worse than Hadoop-None due to too many unnecessary reduce task backups, while MCP achieves better results than Hadoop-LATE because we improve reduce backup precision by 40 percent.
+We run sort jobs on a data set of 10GB with each input file about 2GB.
+We submit three sort jobs one by one every 150s with 90, 70, and 50 reduce tasks, respectively.
+Figure 12 shows the execution time of the jobs and the throughput of the cluster.
+In this test case, MCP finishes jobs 6% faster than Hadoop-LATE and 2% faster than Hadoop-None on average.
+Log analysis shows that Hadoop-LATE behaves worse than Hadoop-None due to too many unnecessary reduce task backups, while MCP achieves better results than Hadoop-LATE because we improve reduce backup precision by 40%.
 The reason why MCP can perform better than Hadoop-None is that we can achieve better data locality for map tasks through speculative execution.